-ENERGY REDUCTION

-As a concept, Nikoi has demonstrated that luxury does not need to be a room full of electronic gadgetry and fancy fittings but rather simplicity, privacy, space, unique experiences and honest and friendly service can be more valued.

-Nikoi's commitment to minimising energy consumption is unsurpassed.
-Total energy and water consumption levels are well beyond best practice.
-The whole island runs on an average energy consumption of I3kW (approx 300kWhr/day) with approximately I/3 of the energy being used in the production of water - something that most hotels would not have to take into account.
-Water consumption levels are similarly impressive with less than 20m3 used daily for 70+ guests and 75+ staff residing on the island.

-The commitment went even further in 2013 with the installation of a 27kWp solar PV array and battery bank.
-The PV system was upgraded to 53kWp in 2019 allowing the island's generator to be switched off for up to 20 hours a day.
-During the pandemic when there were no guests staying, renewable energy went to nearly 100% with the generators only run to keep them maintained.

-Energy collected from solar PV arrays now provides more than half of the electricity for the island when the guest rooms are fully occupied.
-The generator is run at its optimum efficiency with the excess energy being stored in the battery bank or used to run a small desalination unit that helps take pressure off our water sources.

-ZERO WASTE

-Nikoi goes to huge lengths to reduce, recycle, reuse or upcycle any waste and as a result is "zero-waste" (i.e. less than 10% of waste goes to landfill).
-No single use plastic bottles are shipped to the island (a policy that has been in place since opening in 2007).
-Nikoi avoids buying processed food and makes their own juices, mixes, bread, muesli, jams, anchovies, ice cream, yoghurt, pasta, syrups and soda water.
-Suppliers are asked to use reusable containers for packaging.
-All recyclable waste (steel and aluminium) is returned to Bintan where it is sold/given to local collectors.
-To provide an incentive for staff to collect and sort the waste, any money collected from waste goes back to the staff.

-Waste is sorted into 17 different waste streams.
-Food waste is composted using an integrated system of biopods containing Black Soldier Fly larvae.
-Paper waste is used for bedding in the composting system as well as on permaculture gardens on the island and mainland.
-A glass pulveriser has been installed to process glass bottles.
-The glass sand that it produces is used in cement.
-There is no glass recycling program on Bintan.
-Sewerage waste is treated in aerobic and anaerobic septic systems.
-Many of the goods and souvenirs sold on the island are made from recycled products.
-This includes flip flops made from car tyres and bags made from recycled rice bags.
-Nikoi has also purchased two "Precious Plastic" designed machines that allow plastic waste to be recycled into merchandise and art.
+ENERGY AND WATER REDUCTION As a concept, Nikoi has demonstrated that luxury does not need to be a room full of electronic gadgetry and fancy fittings.
+Instead, simplicity, privacy, space, unique experiences and personal service can be more valued.
+Nikoi's commitment to minimising energy consumption is unsurpassed in the region.
+The whole island runs on an average energy consumption of 13 kW (398.2 kWh/day).
+Given that this is used to power a fully self-sufficient island, and approximately 1/3 of the energy is required for the production of water something that most hotels would not have to take into account - this is far below industry standards.
+In 2013 a 27 kWp solar PV array and battery bank was installed on the island.
+The PV system was upgraded to 53 kWp in 2019 allowing for an average of 43% of the island's energy usage to come from renewable sources.
+During the pandemic, when there were no guests staying, renewable energy went to nearly 100% with the generators only run to keep them maintained.
+During normal operations, the generator is run at its optimum efficiency with the excess energy being stored in the battery bank or used to run a small desalination unit that helps take pressure off the water sources.
+Water consumption levels are similarly impressive with an average of 260l of water being used per guest night.
+Many hotels use between 300-800 liters of water per guest night, depending on their sustainability measures.
+ZERO WASTE Nikoi Island is committed to being a "zero-waste" destination, with less than 10% of its waste going to landfill.
+Since opening in 2007, the island has banned single-use plastic bottles and avoids processed foods by making its own bread, muesli, jams, and more.
+Suppliers are encouraged to use reusable containers, and recyclable materials like steel and aluminum are sent back to Bintan, where local collectors handle them.
+Any money from recycling goes to the staff as an incentive for sorting waste.
+Nikoi Island sorts waste into 17 streams to minimize landfill.
+Food waste is composted using Black Soldier Fly larvae, while paper is reused in composting and permaculture gardens.
+A glass pulverizer processes bottles into sand for cement, as there is no glass recycling on Bintan.
+Sewerage is treated via aerobic and anaerobic systems.
+Recycled materials are used for goods sold on the island, like flip-flops from car tires and bags from rice sacks, and old linen is upcycled into hand towels and coasters.
+Nikoi also uses "Precious Plastic" machines to turn plastic waste into merchandise and art.
+Recently, Nikoi's engineering team has introduced 3D printing technology to create replacement parts for equipment, particularly those that are difficult to source or come with unnecessary packaging and waste.
+Examples include parts for fans, safes and toilets.
+Laser engraving technology is also used to enhance upcycled items (such as driftwood and spare materials) with intricate designs, reducing the need for external resources, whilst still providing a high quality product for guests.

 Nikoi has established a kitchen garden on the island, as well as a 7ha farm on Bintan.
-Both have been established using permaculture principles and only use natural and organic fertilisers and pesticides.
-The aim is to provide fresher and better quality organic produce to our kitchen and to improve our knowledge of our food chain.
+Both have been developed using permaculture principles and only use natural and organic fertilisers and pesticides.
+The aim is to provide fresher and better quality organic produce to the kitchen and to improve the team's knowledge of their supply chain.
 The farm produces enough eggs, chicken, quail eggs for the islands to be self-sufficient.
 In addition a wide range of fruit and vegetables are grown organically with an emphasis on heirloom and local varieties.